 Got an income tax notice?
-Talk to our Tax Advisors and get advisory on steps to respond at reasonable fees depends on case!
+Talk to our Tax Advisers and get advisory on steps to respond at reasonable fees depends on case!

-TAXPERT ASSOCIATES offers a comprehensive suite of services for families and businesses to help them maintain their tax compliance.
-In case you receive an income tax notice, get in touch with a Tax Expert at TAXPERT ASSOCIATES to better understand the income tax notice and determine a course of action.
+TAXPERTS ASSOCIATES offers a comprehensive suite of services for families and businesses to help them maintain their tax compliance.
+In case you receive an income tax notice, get in touch with a Tax Expert at TAXPERTS ASSOCIATES to better understand the income tax notice and determine a course of action.
 You can send a copy of the tax notice and question to taxpertsassociates.com

 Our Tax Experts can then advice you on the type of notice received and provide support in helping you comply with the tax notice or order.